gary-archer/oauth.websample.final/README.md

 - See the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup) for a summary of behaviour
 - See the [Final SPA Instructions](https://authguidance.com/2019/04/08/how-to-run-the-react-js-spa) for details on how to run the code
 - See the [Web Content Delivery](https://authguidance.com/2018/12/02/spa-content-deployment) post for details on Cloudfront deployment
-- See the [Final HTTP Messages](https://authguidance.com/2020/05/24/spa-and-api-final-http-messages) for details on OAuth and cookie requests
+- See the [Final OAuth Messages](https://authguidance.com/2020/05/24/spa-and-api-final-http-messages) page for details on HTTP requests

 ### Same Site Cookies